ForceFinity/BDZMS/README.md

 ## 🧪 Testing
 - The microservice includes unit tests to ensure data processing and API communication work correctly.
 You can run tests using `pytest`.

+You can also explore the frontend of this project here: [WiseFrontendLegacy](https://github.com/ForceFinity/WiseFrontendLegacy).